Esri/data-collection-ios/README.md

 * [ArcGIS Runtime Toolkit for iOS](https://github.com/Esri/arcgis-runtime-toolkit-ios), version 100.10.
 * To edit records or take a web map offline you will need an ArcGIS Online Organizational account, an ArcGIS Online Developer account or an ArcGIS Online account authenticated using a social login.
 * To consume your own web map you will need an ArcGIS Online Organizational account.
+* Device or Simulator running iOS 13.0 or later.

 **Note:** Starting from the 100.8 release, the ArcGIS Runtime SDK for iOS uses Apple's Metal framework to display maps and scenes.
 However, Xcode does not support Metal based rendering in any version of iOS simulator on macOS Mojave.
 If you are developing map or scene based apps in these environments, you will need test and debug them on a physical device instead of the simulator.